ubereatsgoat99-arch/Blooket-hacks-personal/README.md

 ## ⭐ Contribute

-If you find this useful or educational, consider starring the repository.
+If you find this useful (ik damn well u will), consider starring the repository.
-Pull requests for improvements or educational examples are welcome!
+Pull requests for improvements or shit like that are NOT welcome and don't beg on my discord if they get outdated!

 ---